aditya00kumar/document-classification/README.md

 ## Steps Involved
 - Create flask module for including all the modules of project

-1. User input in csv file
+1. User input in csv file having two columns namely document and category
     - [BBC Dataset](http://mlg.ucd.ie/datasets/bbc.html)
         - There are five different categories of documents namely business, entertainment, politics, sport and tech.
 2. Feature Engineering